Millions (2004 film): Plot

-After the donation, Anthony's friend informs them that a train carrying banknotes, which were to be destroyed after the conversion, had been robbed.
-One bag was stolen in a diversion, the robbers then distracted the police before escaping into a crowd of football fans.
-However, a robber remained on the train disguised as one of the emergency staff, and the money had been dispersed by throwing it off of the train at various locations throughout the country, to be collected by other robbers.
-The boys logically conclude that their money was stolen, and Damian, who thought the money was from God, feels terrible.
+After the donation, Anthony's friend informs them that a train carrying banknotes that were meant to be destroyed after the conversion had been robbed.
+One bag was stolen in a diversion; the robbers then distracted the police before escaping into a crowd of football fans.
+However, one robber stayed on the train disguised as one of the emergency staff, dispersing the money by throwing it off the train at various locations where it could later be collected by other accomplices.
+The boys logically conclude that their money was stolen, and Damian, who thought the money was from God, feels terrible upon hearing this.

-The mysterious man on the train tracks is one of the robbers looking for the bag.
+The mysterious man on the train tracks turns out to be one of the robbers looking for the bag.
 He eventually finds out where Damian lives and ransacks the house.
-Damian had informed his father about the money just before they came home to their destroyed house.
-The robber who came sneaking around hid in Damian's room after ransacking it, much in the way the original robbery was carried out.
-Damian's father, who had resolved to give the money back, decided that if the robbers were going to steal his family's Christmas, then he would steal the robbers' money.
+Damian informs his father about the money just before they come home to find their house destroyed.
+The robber, who is still in the house, hides in Damian's room after ransacking it.
+Damian's father, who had resolved to give the money back, decides that if the robbers are going to steal his family's Christmas, then he will steal the robbers' money.
 The family, as well as Dorothy, go on a massive shopping spree on Christmas Eve.

-That night, after they are asleep, their house is bombarded by beggars and charities begging for contributions and, seeing the confusion that ensues, Damian runs off to the train tracks to burn the money, deciding that it was doing more harm than good.
-Meanwhile, the robber sneaks through the backdoor and is arrested by the police.
-While Damian was burning the money, he is visited by his dead mother, who tells him not to worry about her.
+That night, while they are asleep, their house is bombarded by beggars and charities begging for donations and, seeing the confusion that ensues, Damian runs off to the train tracks to burn the money, realising that it is doing them more harm than good.
+Meanwhile, a robber sneaks through the back door and is arrested by the police.
+While Damian is burning the money, he is visited by his dead mother, who tells him not to worry about her.

 In the final scene, the audience sees Damian's dream of the family flying a rocket ship to Africa and helping develop water wells, while Damian narrates over the scene that each family member but him had hidden a little bit of the money beforehand.
 Damian convinced them to spend this money on the wells he is dreaming about.
-Earlier in the movie that was shown to be the cheapest way to drastically improve the quality of life for many African communities.
+(Earlier in the film, wells were shown to be the cheapest way of improving the quality of life for many African communities.)